zariccMilan/fridge-app/README.md

 - `@Scheduled` job periodically finds items that are close to their expiry date
 - In this version it logs the result, but it can easily be extended to write notifications or send emails

+### Caching:

+  - Redis-backed cache for frequently used read endpoints (categories, locations, fridge items) with proper cache eviction on writes.

 ### Testing

 - Web MVC tests for `FridgeItemController` using: